contrailcirrus/contrails-notebook-dash/src/cost-explorer/index.md

 <details>
 <summary>Workforce [$M / year]</summary>

-*The additional human capital necessary to implement contrail avoidance at full scale, in millions of US dollars per year.*
+*The additional human capital necessary to implement contrail avoidance at scale, in millions of US dollars per year.*

 </details>